Skip To Main Content

 New Jersey school districts, charter schools, and renaissance school projects are required by statute (N.J.S.A.
 18A: 7C-6.6) to annually notify parents or guardians by October 1 of any statewide student assessment or commercially-developed standardized assessment that will be administered over the course of the school year.
 If after October 1, it is decided that an additional commercially-developed standardized assessment will be administered, then the information shall be shared with parents as soon as possible (within 30 days of receipt of final reports for statewide assessments).

-The Assessment Calendar for 2024-2025 can be found following this link:
+The Assessment Calendar for 2025-2026 can be found following here:

 Please note that the Dynamic Learning Map Assessment only impacts a small percentage of students with individual education plans and that although we have been notified that Sayreville may be selected for NAEP testing, we are waiting final notification.